Last Updated on

 This type covers the gamut of every outlandish feeder that you’ll see.
 It’s only limited by the manufacturer’s imagination.
 We’ve seen everything, from barns and windmills to the green man.
 Birds don’t care how a feeder looks, they just want the food.
 As long as it’s functional, get whatever kind of feeder you like.

 There is a great deal of specialization in these product lines.
-You can find ones that can accommodate any food type, whereas others are best for specific ones.
+You can find ones that are able to accommodate any food type, whereas others are best for specific ones.
 The essential thing to remember is to keep it filled.
 It’s the best thing that you can do to ensure that birds will keep stopping by your yard in their search for a bite to eat.

 Robert’s obsession with all things optical started early in life, when his optician father would bring home prototypes for Robert to play with.
 Nowadays, Robert is dedicated to helping others find the right optics for their needs.
 His hobbies include astronomy, astrophysics, and model building.
 Originally from Newark, NJ, he resides in Santa Fe, New Mexico, where the nighttime skies are filled with glittering stars.